The Map Used to Negotiate the End of the Mexican-American War—One of the Most Important Maps in United States History

 One of the most inaccurate [maps] of all those I have seen, so far as relates to the country which I have passed.
 He makes a greater error than most others in laying down the Pecos, and has the Colorado, Brazos, and Red River all inaccurately placed.
 Upon the Red River he has a very large branch coming from the far west, near El Paso, which he calls 'Ensenado Choctow.'
 This is altogether an imaginary stream, as no one who has been in the country ever heard of it; neither does any branch of the Red river extend to within three hundred miles of the Rio del Norte."

 These inaccuracies only add to the importance of the map, as it shows that this map was single-handedly responsible for shaping the southern US border that we know today.
-It is no exaggeration to place this map, alongside the maps of John Mitchell and John Melish, as among the most important and influential maps in shaping the modern borders of the United States and the three primary maps upon which the American Boundary Surveys were influenced and demarcated.
+It is no exaggeration to place this map, alongside the maps of John Mitchell and John Melish, as among the most important and influential maps in shaping the modern borders of the United States as it was one of the primary maps upon which the American Boundary Surveys were influenced and demarcated.

-This is the third state of the map.
+This is the eleventh state of the map.
 A summary of the updates following the second state shown on this state include:

 The Disturnell Map and its effect on American and Mexican cartography